CMMC

 The defense contractor’s general counsel forwards two documents on a Tuesday morning.
 The first is the new DoD contract referencing Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7021, the Cybersecurity Maturity Model Certification (CMMC) clause.
 The second is a memo from the cybersecurity team asking whether DFARS 252.204-7012 still applies now that CMMC is in place.
 The answer is yes, and the contractor that does not understand why is building a compliance program with a hole in the middle.

 DFARS 252.204-7012 has been in force since November 2013.
 It survived the original CMMC framework.
 It survived CMMC 2.0.
-It survived the February 2026 class deviations under the Federal Acquisition Regulation Overhaul that deleted DFARS 7019 and renumbered 7020.
+As of May 2026, it remains in force unchanged through the discussion of February 2026 DFARS class deviations affecting -7019 and -7020.
+The SPRS score that contractors submit under DFARS 252.204-7019 is the self-attestation counterpart to the 7012 operational obligation.
 It is the operational cybersecurity clause for every defense contract that handles Covered Defense Information.
 CMMC under DFARS 252.204-7021 is the assessment clause that verifies the controls 7012 has been requiring all along.
 The two clauses are complementary, not redundant.

 The contractors that fail enforcement actions under the False Claims Act treat the two clauses as interchangeable.
-The contractors that succeed treat them as a system: 7012 specifies what to do, 7021 verifies that you did it.
+The contractors whose DFARS 252.204-7012 compliance is defensible treat them as a system: 7012 specifies what to do, 7021 verifies that you did it.

 DFARS 252.204-7012, “Safeguarding Covered Defense Information and Cyber Incident Reporting,” remains in force as written.
 The full clause text is published at acquisition.gov.
 The cybersecurity obligation is anchored to NIST Special Publication 800-171 Revision 2.
 The 72-hour cyber incident reporting requirement to DoD via dibnet.dod.mil is intact.
 The cloud computing services equivalency to FedRAMP Moderate baseline is intact.
 The subcontractor flow-down requirement in paragraph (m) is intact.